Disconnection and entropic repulsion for the harmonic crystal with random conductances: Solidification estimates for random walks

 In this section we develop uniform estimates on the absorption of a random walk on $(\mathbb{Z}^d,\bbE_d)$, $d \geq 3$, equipped with uniformly elliptic weights $\omega \in \Omega_\lambda$ by porous interfaces $\Sigma$ surrounding the discrete blow-up $A_N$ of a compact set $A \subseteq \mathbb{R}^d$ with non-empty interior.

 The main result comes in Theorem~\ref{thm:SolidificationTheorem} below, and constitutes an adaptation of Theorem 3.1 of~\cite{nitzschner2017solidification} to a discrete set-up with non-uniform weights.
-These estimates and related uniform controls on the capacity of the porous interfaces, see Corollary~\ref{cor:CapacityDirichletSolidification}, are pivotal for the proofs of the upper bounds on the probability of the disconnection events presented in Theorems~\ref{thm:UpperBound} and~\ref{thm:EntropicRepulsion} of section~\ref{sec:UpperBounds}.
+These estimates and related uniform controls on the capacity of the porous interfaces, see Corollary~\ref{cor:CapacityDirichletSolidification}, are pivotal for the proofs of the upper bounds on the probability of the disconnection events presented in Theorems~\ref{thm:UpperBound} and~\ref{thm:EntropicRepulsion} of Section~\ref{sec:UpperBounds}.
 Importantly, as in~\cite{nitzschner2017solidification}, no convexity assumption is made on the set $A$.
 In particular, the comparison of the capacities $\capa^\omega(\Sigma)$ and $\capa^\omega(A_N)$ as they appear in Corollary~\ref{cor:CapacityDirichletSolidification} is more delicate since projection arguments which facilitate such bounds in the case of convex sets $A$ are not available.
-Due to the discrete nature of our problem, there is a certain ``resolution scale'' that has to be taken into consideration.
+Similarly as in~\cite{nitzschner2017solidification}, our approach will involve considerations of relative volumes in boxes of size $2^\ell$, at multiple scales.
+Due to the discrete nature of our problem, this can only be performed up to a certain precision.
 Moreover, quenched lower bounds for the heat kernel on the weighted graph $(\bbZ^d, \bbE_d, \omega)$ are instrumental to overcome the lack of a scaling invariance that one has in the case of Brownian motion.

 Let us now introduce some notation.
 As in the introduction, we let $\lambda \in (0,1)$ which will be kept fixed and let $\omega \in \Omega_\lambda = [\lambda,1]^{\bbE_d}$ be real, uniformly elliptic conductances on the edges of $(\bbZ^d, \bbE_d)$.
 Recall that all constants may depend implicitly on $\lambda$.
 We recall the notation for the continuous-time random walk among the conductances $(\omega_e)_{e \in \bbE_d}$ in~\eqref{eq:ContTimeRW} and below, and introduce for $r \in \mathbb{N}$ the $(\cF_t)$-stopping time